-All of the victims were prostitutes, all took place relatively close to each other (in the districts of Whitechapel, Aldgate, Spitalfields and the City of London), and all are believed to have been committed by one man.
+All of the victims were prostitutes, all took place relatively close to each other (in the districts of Whitechapel, Aldgate, Spitalfields, and the City of London), and all are believed to have been committed by one man.
 And although his identity has baffled historians and experts for over a century, today he’s known as the world’s most infamous (and unidentified) serial killer: Jack The Ripper.

-Because Whitechapel was (unfortunately) considered to be the epicentre of these murders, to live in Whitechapel around the time when Jack The Ripper was stalking his next prey must have been a very dark time indeed.
+Because Whitechapel was (unfortunately) considered to be the epicenter of these murders, to live in Whitechapel around the time when Jack The Ripper was stalking his next prey must have been a very dark time indeed.

 From constantly looking over your shoulder when walking around the streets at night, or eye-balling each and every person who was strolling past, one can’t even begin to imagine how truly terrifying it must have been to be living in Whitechapel while Jack The Ripper roamed the streets.

 But Jack The Ripper wasn’t the only worry the Whitechapel residents had on their minds during the time of the Whitechapel Murders…

 By the late 19th century, London was the largest capital city on the planet and the center of the British empire.
 Queen Victoria had already been on the throne for over 50 years, and the now-famous Victorian lifestyle in London was in full swing.

 By 1888, London’s West End was going through a massive renovation with new music and concert halls, restaurants, and hotels propping up on nearly every corner.
 London’s East End, on the other hand, seemed like a world away from the “posh” areas of Chelsea, Westminster, and Marylebone.

 Stretching between Aldgate and Spitalfields in the west, to the Mile End in the east, Whitechapel was the worst district in London’s East End and was considered a “no-go zone” for those living in London’s other boroughs.